FunlightStudios/EasyPOS/README.md

 # Modern POS System

 # ⚠️ Work in Progress
+## ▐▐ Paused
-This project is under active development and not production-ready yet.
+This project is paused and not production-ready yet.
+(Project in German)

 Ein modernes Point of Sale System entwickelt mit Python und PySide6.